qdm12/godevcontainer/.devcontainer/README.md

           POSTGRES_PASSWORD: password
     ```

-- More customizations available are documented in the [devcontainer.json reference](https://containers.dev/implementors/json_reference/).
+- More options are documented in the [devcontainer.json reference](https://containers.dev/implementors/json_reference/).